NBIK19000U Protein Research Lab

 - Describe thermodynamically the underlying physical chemistry in protein interactions and calculate thermodynamic parameters from selected graphical presentations

-- Participate in a seminar on latest topics in protein science
+- Participate in a seminar on latest topics in IDPs

-- Evaluate the relative advantages and disadvantages of NMR approaches for protein structure analysis
+- Evaluate the relative advantages and disadvantages of NMR, CD, SAXS and ITC approaches for IDP analysis

 - Demonstrate a thorough understanding of a selection of modern protein biophysical, spectroscopic and chemical experimental and analytical methods and assessment of when to use which method for solving a specific problem

-- Understand and evaluate thermodynamics of protein folding and stability for two-state folders and understand protein folding intermediates
+- Understand and evaluate thermodynamics of protein folding and interactions involving IDPs

 - Describe and evaluate methods for protein quantification